dpsenner/mqtt-presentation/src/PRESENTATION.md

 * When a message arrives the application publishes its state
 * Does not require a retained message

+## MQTT persistent session

+* Messages could be lost if a client is restarted or the connection to the broker is interrupted
+* A client must subscribe on reconnect
+* Having all messages retained is not a great deal
+* A solution to this problem are persistent sessions

+## MQTT persistent session

+A persistent session includes all information that the broker knows about a client:

+* Existence of the session
+* Subscribtions of the client
+* All messages with QoS > 0 that the client did not acknowledge yet
+* All *NEW* messages with QoS > 0 that the client would miss while being offline
+* All QoS 2 messages from the client that are not yet acknowledged completely

+## MQTT persistent session: when to use?

+* A client must get all messages, even if it is offline
+* A client has very limited resources
+    * Android power saving of background tasks

+## MQTT persistent session: mosquitto

+* Persistent session data is stored in memory
+* Persistent session data is Written to disk:
+    * when mosquitto closes
+    * at configurable periodic intervals
+* Data is restored from disk on restart or signal
+* Persistent client expiration is disabled by default

 ## MQTT limitations

 * A message can transport at most ~256Mb in the payload